Caoze1/lego-arm-robot/legoarmproject/README.md

-# PA1473 - Software Development: Agile Project (Template)
+# PA1473 - Software Development: Agile Project

-## Template information
-This template should help your team write a good readme-file for your project.
-(The file is called README.md in your project directory.)
-You are of course free to add more sections to your readme if you want to.

-Readme-files on GitHub are formatted using Markdown.
-You can find information about how to format using Markdown here: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

-Your readme-file should include the following sections:

 ## Introduction
-Lego robot arm which can pick up a big lego block, determine it's color and place at designated drop of position.
+Our project is called lego robot arm and is made with python and an lego ev3 device.
+The robot can pick up a big lego block, determine it's color and place it at designated drop off location.
-This part should give a general introduction to your project.

 ## Getting started

 This section is supposed to guide a new developer through the steps of how to set up the project and install the deppendencies they need to start developing.

 To get started using the lego robot an IDE compatible with pybricks and ev3 is needed if you wish to modify the code.
-Visual studio code with ev3dev-browser extension and lego mindstorm extension was used in the making of the robot.
+Visual studio code with ev3dev-browser extension and lego mindstorm extension was used in the making of this code.
 Below are all dependencies for the robot:

 #!/usr/bin/env pybricks-micropython